In This Article

 - Daily maintenance + repair

 Interestingly, vitamins need minerals to function optimally, which may be why they are often in the same pill.
-While a balanced diet will deliver all the vitamins we need, there are a couple common vitamin deficiencies to be aware of.
+While a balanced diet will deliver all the vitamins we need, there are a couple of common vitamin deficiencies to be aware of.